 Since a DV hearing is generally held within 10 days after the complaint is filed, you may want to ask the court to continue the hearing date so you have enough time to prepare your defense.
-However, if the court grants your continuance, it may also extend the TRO until the new hearing date.
+If the court grants your continuance, it may also extend the TRO until the new hearing date.

 A DV complaint must be based on one or more of the following acts: